jvmdan/rxmarkets/README.md

-# rxmarkets
+# RxMarkets

 ## Introduction

 A reactive application for real-time assessment of market sentiment vs. risk in equity trading.
 Highly concurrent data-driven processing built upon a Quarkus & Vert.x stack using JDK 17.

 ## The Concept
 Financial markets are often emotionally driven.
 In theory, the value of a company should be set by a free market,